Skip to content

 Minn.
 Rules of Crim.
 Pro.
 23.02

-The Court will certify a conviction as a Petty based on the sentence imposed, under this Court Rule.
+The Court will certify a conviction as a Petty based on the sentence “imposed,” under this Court Rule.
 As a result, if the Judge “imposes” a sentence within the petty limits; a person adjudicated guilty of a gross misdemeanor charge, would have a petty level of conviction.
-(The petty sentencing limits are no jail and fine of $300 or less.)
+(Petty sentencing limits are no jail and fine of $300 or less.)

-Can a prosecutor certify a misdemeanor as a petty?
+Can a prosecutor certify misdemeanor as a petty?

 The accused can object and ask the judge to prevent this.
-Anytime a prosecutor can unilaterally strip a person of their fundamental rights; is constitutionally suspect.
-And the public record of the person with misdemeanor charges “certified as a petty” conviction may show the misdemeanor charge.
+A prosecutor wishing to strip a person of their fundamental rights is constitutionally suspect.
+And the public record of the person with misdemeanor charges “certified as a petty” conviction may still show the misdemeanor charge.
 This can have negative consequences.

-The Minnesota Court develops and maintains a list of “payable offenses” or “payables.”
+The Minnesota Court develops and maintains lists of “payable offenses” or “payables.”
 An “offense” is a crime; a felony, gross misdemeanor or simple misdemeanor.
-A petty misdemeanor is a “violation,” not an offense.
+But a petty misdemeanor is a “violation,” not a criminal “offense.”

 A person cited for a misdemeanor payable offense has the right to arrange a court date.
-Once at court, she can try to prevent a conviction from going on her public court record.
+And once at court, she can try to prevent a conviction from going on her public court record.

-One example of a misdemeanor payable offense is marijuana in a motor vehicle (open container – cannabis).
-A police officer may suggest “you don’t even need to go to court,” as if that’s a good thing.
-But if you mail in the fine, you’ll have a petty conviction of a misdemeanor charge on your court record.
+Consider the misdemeanor payable offense is marijuana in a motor vehicle (open container – cannabis).
+A police officer may suggest “you don’t even need to go to court,” as if a good thing.
+But if you “just pay the fine,” surprise!
+You’ll have a petty conviction of a misdemeanor charge on your court record.
+Then the court administrator will “certify” the vehicle-related conviction to the Minnesota Department of Public Safety (DPS).
+DPS then includes it on your driver’s license record, and revokes your driver’s license for a minimum of 30 days!
+It’s worth fighting it in court.

 Are all traffic violations petty misdemeanors?

-What law can turn a petty misdemeanor into a misdemeanor?
+What law can turn petty misdemeanor into misdemeanor?

 Subd.
 1. “Violation; when petty misdemeanor enhanced to misdemeanor.
 Unless otherwise declared in this chapter with respect to particular offenses, it is a petty misdemeanor for any person to do any act forbidden or fail to perform any act required by this chapter; except that: